pmbr/url-shortener/README.md

 Use this application to create shortened version of URLs

+#### How to build it

+From command line run command below:

+./gradlew clean build

 #### How to run it

 From command line run command below: